 Use up leftover turkey with this protein-packed Leftover Turkey Salad with Walnuts, Apple and Cranberry.
 The recipe is low in carbs and high in protein.

-Believe or not I only eat turkey during the holiday season.
+Believe it or not I only eat turkey during the holiday season.
 Of course turkey in on the Thanksgiving menu.
 Our family also makes the same identical meal for Christmas too.
 If you host one or both meals you may end up with leftovers.
 It might feel like you are eating turkey for the whole season.

 I have to find other ways to use turkey.
 It's common to use leftover chicken as chicken salad, but you can do the same with turkey.
 I actually never thought about it until I saw turkey salad on the menu of the hospital cafeteria many years ago.
 My old boss used to get so excited when turkey salad was on the menu.
 Food, in general, excited her!